 The bill makes no provision for enforcement and, I might add, we believe that there would be a grave question relating to the separation of powers if it attempted to do so.
-The bill's limitations in this area only serve to underline the fact that the bill deals with matters that are best left to the judiciary to resolve now that the introduction of this legislation has provided the impetus.
+The bill's limitations in this area only serve to underline the fact that the bill deals with matters that are best left to the judiciary.